mortenskoett/dotf-go/README.md

 Done
 ----
+- [x] Implement reasonable CLI interface
+	- OK Create an abstraction so that Commands can handle themselves (printing and accessing packages etc)
+	- OK Conform CLI to some of the industry standard ones git, dotnet, jq
+		- OK Add ability to show help specifically for each commands by suffixing --help | -h | help
+		- OK Add ability to give flags specific to each command

 - [x] Add ability for different distros to share some dotfile and each update it.
 	- OK Add ability to symlinks inside separate distro dotfiles pointing to a shared dotfiles directory.
 Apparently it is possible to add symlinks to Github which makes this feature possible.